dwnatwick/dwnatwick/README.md

 ---

-🏆 I've 35+ years of experience in design, architecture, training content development, and product management.
+🏆 I have 35+ years of experience in design, architecture, training content development, and product management.

 📝 I am blogging at #CaptainHyperscaler https://captainhyperscaler.com